Azure/az-cgpu-onboarding/README.md

 ## Availability

 This offer is currently available in the East US 2, Central US, and West Europe regions.
 We plan to expand to more regions in a phased manner during upcoming semesters.

+## Updates

+For existing customers, please note the following changes that have been made to the onboarding flow that may impact your VM configurations.
+More information can be found in the [FAQ page](Frequently-Asked-Questions.md).

 ## Contact Information